In the 4th century BCE, Aristotle described ways a rhetor might stir an audience’s feelings, including these two:

 - Ethopoeia (character portrayal) involves vividly depicting someone’s physical characteristics or personality.
 Sometimes involves exaggerating or mocking negative characteristics, but can also involve impersonating singular but endearing traits.

-Pathetic appeals involve a two-step process:
+Aristotle presents pathetic appeals as a two-step process: